William Wilson Corcoran: Philanthropy

 In 1854, after his retirement, he devoted himself and his substantial fortune to art and philanthropy.
 In 1848, Corcoran had purchased 15 acres (6 ha) of land for Oak Hill Cemetery, which overlooks Rock Creek Park.
 He organized the Oak Hill Cemetery Company to oversee the cemetery, which was formally incorporated by Act of Congress on March 3, 1849.
 Corcoran paid for the construction of a Gothic Revival chapel in Oak Hill Cemetery, commonly known as the Renwick Chapel.
-It is the only building designed by Renwick in Washington other than Corcoran's original museum (see below) and the first ("Castle") building on the Washington Mall of the Smithsonian Institution.
+It is the only building designed by Renwick in Washington other than Corcoran's original museum (see below), the first ("Castle") building on the Washington Mall of the Smithsonian Institution, and St. Mary's Church in Foggy Bottom (see below).

 Corcoran also established a $10,000 fund, administered by the Benevolent Society, to purchase firewood for the poor in Georgetown.
 Corcoran also gave many gifts to several universities, including The George Washington University, the Maryland Agricultural College, the College of William and Mary, and Washington and Lee University.
 Corcoran also contributed to a fund to purchase George Washington's Mount Vernon estate, after his family could no longer keep it up, and the federal government refused to purchase it.
 One of William Wilson Corcoran's longtime business associate and friend was the renowned George Peabody.

 Corcoran made many other important bequests to the people of Washington, including several departments of the Columbian University (now the George Washington University), and the land and half the construction costs for what is now the Church of the Ascension and Saint Agnes.
-Corcoran was also the President of the Corporation of Columbian (George Washington) University.
+Corcoran was also the president of the Corporation of Columbian (George Washington) University.
 Early in 1883, Corcoran arranged to have the body of John Howard Payne returned to the United States, an expense he personally bore.
 Payne, actor, poet, and author of "Home!
 Sweet Home!" had been the United States Consul to the Bey of Tunis in 1852 and had died there.
 Payne had been good friends of Corcoran and his business partner, George W. Riggs, in 1850, prior to Payne's second appointment as Consul to Tunis.

 Corcoran also established in 1869 the Louise Home for Women—named in memory of his deceased wife—to help support and maintain impoverished women.
 The home opened in 1871 on Massachusetts Ave.
 NW, between 15th and 16th Streets, in Washington, D.C., where it operated until 1947; the original building was razed in 1949.
 The Louise Home moved to the Codman House at Decatur Place and 22nd Street NW and in 1976 merged operations with the Abraham and Laura Lisner Home for Aged Women.
 As of 2021, the Louise Home continues to operate as part of the Lisner-Louise-Dickson-Hurt Home.